Best Free SEO Tools for Fast Site Audits

 How do I explain redirect chains to non-technical stakeholders?

-Link them to the [canonical vs redirect comparison](/compare/canonical-vs-redirect) and include a screenshot from the Redirect Checker showing every hop.
+Link them to documentation about canonical and redirect best practices and include a screenshot from the Redirect Checker showing every hop.
 Highlight the wasted crawl budget and the user-visible delay to make the issue tangible.

 Q3